ArjunCB28/BUnite/README.md

 ## Missing Part
-The current project includes the completely working prototype, however the project is not using the real database.
-We are going to use MongoDB Atlas for managing the data in backend.
+The current project includes the completely working prototype, however, the project is not using the real database.
+We are going to use MongoDB Atlas for managing the data in the backend.
 We have given a thought to use the combination of MEAN (MongoDB Atlas, Express.js, Angular, Node.js) stack for backend implementation.

 ## Prospective / imminent features